scripthookvdotnet/scripthookvdotnet/README.md

 ## Contributing

-You'll need Visual Studio 2017 or higher to open the project file and the [Script Hook V SDK](http://www.dev-c.com/gtav/scripthookv/) extracted into "[/sdk](/sdk)".
+You'll need Visual Studio 2017 or higher to open the project file and the [Script Hook V SDK](http://www.dev-c.com/gtav/scripthookv/) extracted into [/sdk](/sdk).

-Additionally, create an environment variable called `SHVDN_VERSION` and set it to the version you are attempting to build.

 Any contributions to the project are welcomed, it's recommended to use GitHub [pull requests](https://help.github.com/articles/using-pull-requests/).